 Europa Clipper

-Launching soon on a mission to explore Jupiter's ocean world.
+Europa Clipper launched Oct.
+14, 2024, on a journey to explore Europa, Jupiter's ocean world.

-Europa Clipper is launching Oct.
-10, 2024, on the first mission to conduct a detailed study of Jupiter's moon Europa.
+Europa Clipper is the first mission designed to conduct a detailed study of Jupiter's moon Europa.
 There’s scientific evidence that the ingredients for life may exist on Europa right now.
+The spacecraft will travel 1.8 billion miles (2.9 billion km) to reach Jupiter in April 2030.
+It will orbit Jupiter, and conduct 49 close flybys of Europa.

 Type